FlowWest/hecr/README.md

 *Multiple Coordinates and Multiple Plans(Files)*

 We can also query mutliple coordinates and multiple files.
-We can supply in multiple coordinates by either having a vector with pairs of these, or as a matrix.
-One last possibility is to populate as csv with these as columns and pass it in as the argument.
+We can supply in multiple coordinates by either having a vector with pairs of these (so an even number must be the length of this vector), or as a matrix.
+Current development features include allowing a user to set up a configuration file with these as entry, and thus allowing for an arbitrary length of coordinate pairs, without over populating an R script.

 ```r
 # create a matrix of coordinates of interest